Realms: Kilrogg, Nagrand & Runetotem EU

 Mature and dignified behaviour of the member, decent knowledge of english, match in play-times.

-This will earn you the status of an Initiate in THUNDER.
+This will earn you the status of an Trial in THUNDER.
 You may advance from this status to a fully fledged member if the guild receives a positive impression - time alone is not the dominating factor.

-Every Initiate will earn a feedback thread on our forum visible to members only, where periodically his/her behaviour will be discussed.
+Every Trial will earn a feedback thread on our forum visible to members only, where periodically his/her behaviour will be discussed.
 If you left a positive impression on at least two members and an officer, and no major grievances were brought up against you, you will be promoted to a member.

 You can change your status, purely depending on your commitment, gear and skill.
+Promotions will be discussed by raid leaders and above based on recent performance.

 A major plus to THUNDER is that you can change your approach to the game without needing to leave the social network you are familiar with.

-The only requirements for the status of Member are being mature and friendly, with decent communication in english.
+The only requirements for the status of Member are being mature and friendly, with decent communication in English.

 THUNDER will never demand of you to attend a certain amount of raids per week!